 Academic Program - Autumn in London

-In addition to taking traditional courses, students have the opportunity to do an internship with British legal institutions and British barristers and solicitors.
-To be considered for the internship, you must submit a cover letter and resume to the Internship Director, Dr. Stuart Weinstein at Internships for more information.
+In addition to taking traditional courses, students have the opportunity to do an externship with British legal institutions and British barristers and solicitors.
+To be considered for the externship, you must submit a cover letter and resume to the Externship Director, Kandice Horsey.
+Please see Externships for more information.

 The Autumn in London curriculum and course credits are posted under Courses on this site.
 All requirements for student performance will be no less rigorous than courses at students' home schools.
 To receive academic credit, students must satisfy requirements imposed by course instructors concerning class attendance, and participation, readings, written assignments, and/or final examinations.
 Students will be assigned grades by individual instructors.
 Acceptance and interpretation of any academic credit or grade for courses taken in the program is subject to determination by the student's home institution.